johngeorgewright/angular-auto-value/README.md

 </body>
 ```

-This will also work for radios, checkboxes and all other input types.
+This will also work for radios, checkboxes and all text inputs including dates, months, weeks etc.

 Installation
 ------------